 - The first 20 to 40 minutes is used towards the main lifts (Bench, Deadlift, or Squat) using a powerlifting training protocol.
 For example, five sets of three back squat.

-- The last 20 to40 minutes we use traditional bodybuilding exercises to increase muscle mass.
-Whats unique is that these exercises are used to supplement the powerlifting lifts.
-For example, we may have three sets of twelve of chin ups.
-This accomplishes the goal of increased back thickness which is functional for both powerlifting and bodybuilding.
+- For the last 20 to 40 minutes we use traditional bodybuilding exercises to increase muscle mass.
+What’s unique is that these exercises are used to supplement the powerlifting lifts.
+For example, we may have three sets of twelve chin-ups.
+It accomplishes the goal of increased back thickness which is functional for both powerlifting and bodybuilding.

 - Week 1: Progressive overload

 - Week 4: Deload week with ~50% volume and intensity.

 All of the training is handled within a spreadsheet that is customizable to your lifting numbers and what accessory bodybuilding movements you would like to use during that month.
 Once you’ve finished a month of training you go back to the spreadsheet, add your new PR’s, and start another month of training.